xk1234/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AscendNetwork home folder.
+**A**: Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AscendNetwork home folder.

 **Q**: How can I back up my data?<br>
 **A**: You can manually back up your `addressbook.json` file by copying it to a safe location.